-Novak Djokovic into Wimbledon final
+Novak Djokovic beats Roberto Batista Agut to reach Wimbledon final

-(CNN)Defending champion Novak Djokovic recovered from a second-set wobble to beat Roberto Batista Agut in the first of two Wimbledon semifinals Friday.
+(CNN)Defending champion Novak Djokovic recovered from a second-set wobble against Roberto Batista Agut to set up a Wimbledon final against either Roger Federer or Rafael Nadal.

-Djokovic triumphed 6-2 4-6 6-3 6-2 over the Spaniard as he targets a fifth Wimbledon title and 16th major in all.
+Djokovic triumphed 6-2 4-6 6-3 6-2 over Spain's Batista Agut as he targets a fifth Wimbledon title and 16th grand slam overall.

-The Serb looked to be at his very best for long periods of the match but Batista Agut, not at all overawed by the occasion in his first grand slam semifinal, more than matched his opponent's brilliance at times.
+The Serb looked to be at his very best for long periods of the match but Batista Agut, not at all overawed by the occasion in his first grand slam semifinal, matched his opponent's brilliance at times.

-Djokovic will now play either Rafael Nadal or Roger Federer in Sunday's final.
+But the unrelenting Djokovic was too strong for the 23rd seed and will meet the winner of Federer vs.Nadal in their first clash at Wimbledon since the epic 2008 final.

-After his one-sided quarterfinal victory, Djokovic's opponent -- Belgian David Goffin -- remarked that it felt like he had been playing against a "wall" on Centre Court.
+Facing Djokovic was described as like playing against a "wall" by his quarterfinal opponent David Goffin, and Batista Agut quickly discovered what the Belgian was talking about.

-There has arguably never been a better returner of serve in the history of the game and few can match Djokovic's speed, athleticism and flexibility on a tennis court.
+There has arguably never been a better returner of serve in the history of the game as Djokovic and few can match his speed, athleticism and flexibility on a tennis court.

 In the opening exchanges, Batista Agut seemed to be feeling the pressure of needing to hit two or three extra shots before finding a way through Djokovic's defense.

-Four nervous errors on his forehand -- his favored side and by quite some distant his most effective shot -- allowed Djokovic to break in his first service game.
+Four nervous errors on his forehand -- his favored side and by quite some distance his most effective shot -- allowed Djokovic to break in his first service game.

 When playing against the world No. 1, every shot needs to be executed to near-perfection and too many of Batista Agut's were far from perfect.